harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-autostopping-rules-aws.md

 If you need to access the resources managed by this AutoStopping rule using an HTTP or HTTPS URL, you need to perform the following steps:

-Choose an Application Load Balancer or an AutoStopping Proxy load balancer (custom) from the dropdown list to set up access.
+Choose an Application Load Balancer or an AutoStopping Proxy load balancer from the dropdown list to set up access.

 ### Use an Application Load Balancer
   If you have not created a load balancer already, go to [Create an Application load balancer](/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/4-load-balancer/create-load-balancer-aws.md).